levuthuynga/Excel-Projects/Customer Personality/README.md

 # Customer Personality Analysis

 This is my analysis process.
 I did it basically in Excel.
-This project is my first time doing segmentation, trying to find more about customer behaviours and optimize marketing plans of this unreal company, than just a descriptive analysis and some general insights.
+This project is my first time doing segmentation, trying to find more about customer behaviors and optimize marketing plans of this unreal company,rather than just a descriptive analysis and some general insights.

 ### [EXCEL FILE](https://github.com/levuthuynga/Excel-Projects/blob/main/Customer%20Personality/Customer%20Personality%20.xlsx)